Gregory Yong: Priesthood

 In January 1941, Yong entered the Minor seminary and in 1944 graduated to the Major Seminary.
 He was officially ordained in 1951 and posted to the Church of the Nativity of the Blessed Virgin Mary in Singapore.
 In 1953, Yong left for studies in Rome where he was conferred a Doctorate in Canon Law, the very first local priest to achieve the distinction.

 Back in Singapore in 1956, he was sent as assistant Parish Priest to the Church of the Sacred Heart.
 In the following year, he joined the teaching staff of the Minor Seminary.
 After a short stint as assistant Parish Priest at the Church of the Immaculate Heart of Mary, he was appointed to a teaching position in the Major Seminary, again, the very first local priest to be thus honoured.

+Bishop of Penang

 On 1 July 1968, Yong was consecrated Bishop, and took over the Diocese Of Penang from Bishop Francis Chan who had died on 27 October 1967.